 The liver is the largest internal body organ.
-It is actively involved in breaking down and eliminating bodily waste products, including alcohol.1
+It's actively involved in breaking down and eliminating bodily waste products, including alcohol.2

-In fact, the liver breaks down more than 90 percent of consumed alcohol, with the rest being passed out through urine, sweat, or breath.2
+In fact, the liver breaks down more than 90 percent of consumed alcohol.
+The rest is passed through urine, sweat, or breath.3

 One alcoholic beverage takes around an hour to be processed in the body.